rsyslog/rsyslog/source/configuration/input.rst

 General Input Parameters
 ------------------------

+Note: parameter names are case-insensitive.

 .. function::  type <type-string>

    *Mandatory*

    The ``<type-string>`` is a string identifying the input module as given it each module's documentation.
 For example, the :doc:`UDP syslog input <modules/imudp>` is named "imudp".